 I was already volunteering as part of their countryside team, but I jumped at the chance to help out with maintaining the caches as well as running geocaching taster sessions.

 How it all started

 This led to many more opportunities within the Trust and I now have several roles volunteering at both sites.
-In addition to the geocaches at Brimham, I also meet and greet visitors at Fountains Abbey and Studley Royal, lead specialist guided walks on geology, herbs and folklore and I help to record and monitor wildlife activity as a member of the wildlife teams.
+In addition to the geocaches at Brimham, I also assist visitors at Fountains Abbey and Studley Royal, lead guided walks on geology, herbs and folklore and I help to record and monitor wildlife activity as a member of the wildlife teams.

 " If you venture out into Brimham Rocks you’ll find treasure hidden.
-I look after a series of seven geocaches hidden all around Brimham for visitors to discover.
+I look after a series of thirteen geocaches hidden all around Brimham for visitors to discover.
 It's a great way to spice up walking in glorious countryside, particularly for children who may need convincing of the joys of walking.
-So get out there and search for treasure."
+So get out there and search for treasure. "

 All the geocaches at Brimham are traditional caches.
-Co-ordinates for six of them are on the geocaching website so visitors can go straight out to find them.
-To find the 7th geocache however, you have to collect clues hidden in the other boxes to give you the final co-ordinates for the bonus cache.
+Co-ordinates for eleven of them are on the geocaching website so visitors can go straight out to find them.
+To find the remaining two geocaches (one for each series) however, you have to collect clues hidden in the other boxes to give you the final co-ordinates for the bonus cache.